Ben10164/Runelite-Portable-Instance/README.md

 1. There will be multiple options to chose from.
 Enter the option you want.
     * Option `4` is the recommended option upon first start as it downloads and runs everything.
     * Following the initial startup, option `6` is recommended as it quickly opens Runelite.
+### Windows (64)
+1. Open a command prompt window in a new Folder that you would want the Runelite instance to be located.
+1. Run the command `Installer.bat` to run the bat file.
+1. There will be multiple options to chose from.
+Enter the option you want.
+    * Option `4` is the recommended option upon first start as it downloads and runs everything.
+    * Following the initial startup, option `6` is recommended as it quickly opens Runelite.